paul-c-hartman/opendig-web/README.md

 **Warning**: This will delete all data in CouchDB.
 The `docker compose down -v` command will also delete MinIO data.

+### Folder permissions issues

+If you see permission denied errors in the logs, you may need to setup and run the app in a fresh environment, such as a VM.

+At this time, Ubuntu and WSL2 should not have this issue.

 ## Additional Resources

 - Rails documentation: https://guides.rubyonrails.org/